-In general, the stormwater in the precinct will be handled by a conventional system of piped drainage in lots and roads.
-The system will be designed in accordance with Council's Design Manual and the Stormwater Management Plan for Tributaries B and 2 as approved by Council.
+Stormwater drainage in the precinct will be handled by a conventional system of piped drainage in lots and roads.
+The system will be designed in accordance with Council's Design Manual and the Stormwater Management Plan for Tributary 2 as approved by Council.
 At appropriate locations the major drainage will be fed through a system of gross pollutant traps, stormwater filtration wetlands and detention basins as part of an overall stormwater management strategy to manage the impacts of development on stormwater flows and quality before discharging from the DCP area into adjoining land.

-7.0 Design Intents and Performance Criteria - Urban Residential Area and Major Open Space Land Use Elements
+7.0 Design Intents and Performance Criteria - Urban Residential Area Land Use Element

-Queensland Residential Design Guidelines (QRDG), Queensland Department of Communications, Information, Local Government and Planning, provides statements of intent and performance criteria for a range of design elements which are applicable to housing development, open space planning and residential street design within the precinct.
+Queensland Residential Design Guidelines (QRDG), Queensland Department of Local Government and Planning, provides statements of intent and performance criteria for a range of design elements which are applicable to housing development and residential street design within the precinct.
 The QRDG criteria cover the range of urban residential development forms, including detached housing, attached housing (eg. duplex dwellings, townhouses and residential units up to 3 storeys over carparking), and residential components of mixed use projects.
 Both the QRDG and AMCORD - a National Resource Document for Residential Development (the basis of QRDG with modifications to suit Queensland conditions) are recognised by the DCP as providing appropriate design and siting principles for residential development within the DCP area.
 By adopting this precinct plan, Council has resolved to apply the provisions of QRDG to this precinct and has made a similar resolution in accordance with Section 45 of the Standard Building Regulation.

 The performance criteria outlined in the QRDG are intended to promote best practice in urban residential design and enable more creative and efficient use of land in relation to a wide choice of housing styles.
-Compliance with these criteria is required for all development works in the Urban Residential Area and Open Space land use elements.
+Compliance with these criteria is required for all development works in the Urban Residential Area land use element.